 How do People Get Genital Herpes?

 HSV-1 and HSV-2 can be found in and released from the sores that the viruses cause, but they also are released between outbreaks from skin that does not appear to be broken or to have a sore.
-Generally, a person can only get HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
+Generally, a person can only get an HSV-2 infection during physical contact with someone who has a genital HSV-2 infection.
 Transmission can occur from an infected partner who does not have a visible sore and may not know that he or she is infected

-HSV-1 can cause genital herpes, but it more commonly causes infections of the mouth and lips, so-called "fever blisters."
-HSV-1 infection of the genitals can be caused by oral-genital or genital-genital contact with a person who has HSV-1 infection.
+HSV-1 can cause genital herpes, but it more commonly causes infections of the mouth and lips, so-called “fever blisters.”
+HSV-1 infection of the genitals can be caused by oral-genital or genital-genital contact with a person who has the HSV-1 infection.
 Genital HSV-1 outbreaks recur less regularly than genital HSV-2 outbreaks.

 Is Genital Herpes Serious?

 HSV-2 usually produces only mild symptoms or signs or no symptoms at all.
 However, HSV-2 can cause recurrent painful genital sores in many adults, and HSV-2 infection can be severe in people with suppressed immune systems.
-Regardless of severity of symptoms, genital herpes frequently causes psychological distress in people who know they are infected.
-In addition, HSV-2 can cause potentially fatal infections in infants if the mother is shedding virus at the time of delivery.
-It is important that women avoid contracting herpes during pregnancy because a first episode during pregnancy causes a greater risk of transmission to the newborn.
+Regardless of the severity of symptoms, genital herpes frequently causes psychological distress in people who know they are infected.
+In addition, HSV-2 can cause potentially fatal infections in infants if the mother is shedding the virus at the time of delivery.
+It is important that women avoid contracting herpes during pregnancy because the first episode during pregnancy causes a greater risk of transmission to the newborn.
 If a woman has active genital herpes at delivery, a cesarean delivery is usually performed.
 Fortunately, infection of an infant from women with HSV-2 infection is rare.
 In the United States, HSV-2 may play a major role in the heterosexual spread of HIV, the virus that causes AIDS.
 Herpes can make people more susceptible to HIV infection, and it can make HIV-infected individuals more infectious.